 So, however busy your schedule, never put your urine on hold.

-CRANBERRY JUICE: Cranberry juice has antibacterial properties that makes it an important urinary tract infection treatment.
+CRANBERRY JUICE: Cranberry juice has antibacterial properties that make it an important home remedies for urinary tract infection.
 Eating cranberries can help, too.

 The antibacterial properties help fight the build-up of the E Coli bacteria that is the cause of UTI.